 Blocker serves as vice chair of the Association of Electric Companies of Texas and sits on the executive board of the Texas Taxpayers and Research Association.
 She is a member of the State Legislative Leaders Foundation Advisory Board and is a former board member of the NCSL Foundation of State Legislatures.
 Blocker also serves on the board of the World Affairs Council of Dallas/Fort Worth.

 Blocker completed the “Leadership in the Global Enterprise” course through the Thunderbird School of Management as well as the executive management program at Southern Methodist University.
 She graduated from Texas Tech University with a bachelor’s degree in journalism and Spanish.

-Amanda Frazier, vice president of regulatory policy: Frazier serves as vice president of regulatory policy, based in the Austin office, and is responsible for representing the company’s interests in the organized power markets and before state and federal agencies.
+Amanda Frazier, senior vice president of regulatory policy: Frazier serves as senior vice president of regulatory policy, and is responsible for representing the company’s interests in the organized power markets and before state and federal agencies.

-Frazier served in a similar capacity as a senior director for the company’s predecessor, Energy Future Holdings, which she joined in 2010.
+Prior to her current role, Frazier held roles with similar responsibilities for the company’s predecessor, Energy Future Holdings, which she joined in 2010.